liorokman/proxmox-cloud-provider/README.md

 # Proxmox Cloud Controller Provider

-This projects provides all that is needed to create Kubernetes clusters on Proxmox where the Kubernetes clusters rely on the SDN feature in Proxmox.
+This projects provides all that is needed to create Kubernetes clusters on Proxmox where the Kubernetes clusters hosts are in their own Proxmox isolated SDN VNet.

 The Proxmox SDN functionality allows creating an isolated network for the Kubernetes nodes, and this project provides the glue required to add a load balancer and allow Kubernetes to configure it when `LoadBalancer` services are created.

 # Proxmox Setup